Policies for Fair Exchanges of Resources: Exchange Environment

-A \emph{computation} from the state $\MuACstate_0$ to the state $\MuACstate_1$ is the reflexive, transitive closure of $\rightarrow$, denoted by $\MuACstate_0 \rightarrow^* \MuACstate_1$. \end{defi} Condition $(1)$ ensures that an exchange $exc$ is possible only when a user $usr$ owns enough resources.
-Condition $(2)$ ensures that the state is correctly updated and that no resource is created or destroyed.
+An \emph{exchange environment} is a transition system where a \emph{state} represents resource ownership as a total function $\MuACstate$ associating each user $\usr$ with the multiset of resources $\res$ she owns, and a \emph{transition} represents the occurrence of an exchange that modifies the current state.
+Intuitively, a \emph{transfer} occurs when a user $\usr$ sends her resource $\res$ to another user $\usr'$.
+An \emph{exchange} is a finite multiset of transfers, so allowing one user to transfer more resources to another user in a single transition.
+Through condition $(1)$ we ensure that an exchange $exc$ is possible only when a user $usr$ owns enough resources, whereas condition $(2)$ makes sure that the state is correctly updated and that no resource is created or destroyed.

+\begin{exa} The following are some states of the exchange environment of our running example of~Section~\ref{sec:col-runex}: